Ziaur Rahman Khan: Career

 Barrister Ziaur Rahman Khan was a senior lawyer in the Bangladesh Supreme Court.
 He was elected to parliament from at that time Dhaka-13 as a Bangladesh Nationalist Party candidate in 1991, 15 February 1996, 12 June 1996 and 2001.

-Ziaur Rahman Khan was defeated from Dhaka-20 constituency as a candidate of Bangladesh Nationalist Party in the ninth parliamentary elections of 2008 and the 11th parliamentary elections of 2018.
+Ziaur Rahman Khan was defeated from Dhaka-20 constituency as a candidate of Bangladesh Nationalist Party in the ninth parliamentary elections of 2008.
+He did not contest in the general elections of 2018.